-For this issue of Acis All Areas we sat down with Stephen Harvey and Emily Pritchard from our Legal Services team to discuss some of the recurring questions that our clients come to them with.
+For this issue of Acis All Areas we sat down with Emily Pritchard from our Legal Services team to discuss some of the recurring questions that our clients come to them with.
 Here are their responses to some of your most common questions on trusts, companies and SMSFs.

 Is a deed of amendment required to evidence a change in directorship of a corporate trustee or a change of name of a corporate trustee?

 Emily: “No. A change in directorship of a corporate trustee of a trust does not require a deed of amendment be prepared as the trustee itself has not changed.
 Similarly, a change of name of a corporate trustee does not require a deed of amendment be prepared as, again, the trustee itself has not changed.

 “We are, however, seeing an increase in such requests from third parties (usually banks), and there is unfortunately sometimes little that can be done but comply with such requests and prepare the deed of amendment.”

 Emily: “The trust deed itself will dictate what is required in order to validly make changes to a trust.
 That said, whilst a trust deed may dictate, for example, that a minute is sufficient to change a trustee, most third parties will require a deed of amendment be prepared regardless.